Stan Smrke

-Stanley "Stan" Smrke (September 2, 1928 — April 14, 1977) was a Yugoslavian-born Canadian ice hockey forward.
+Stanko Smrke (September 2, 1928 — April 14, 1977) was a Yugoslavian-born Canadian ice hockey forward.
 He played 9 games in the National Hockey League with the Montreal Canadiens during the 1956–57 and 1957–58 seasons.
 The rest of his career, which lasted from 1947 to 1967, was spent in the minor leagues.

 Career

 Smrke started his National Hockey League career with the Montreal Canadiens in 1956.
 He was the first Yugoslavian-born player ever to play in the NHL.
 Smrke played his entire NHL career (9 games) with the Habs.
 Over his career, he scored a total of three assists before being dropped by the team.
 His final season in the NHL was the 1957–58 season.

 After leaving the NHL, he was sent to the minor leagues and became a member of the Rochester Americans.
 He is currently ranked fifth all-time in the Rochester Americans Hall of Fame.